 Here’s what he’s doing about it

-At this point, Themba (company owner) is saving every dollar he can to put toward this project.
-He has also reached out to a fellow friend and wildlife photographer in Canada to help raise funds.
+At this point again as before, Themba (company director) is still saving every dollar he can to put toward this project.

-There is no doubt TA Training is aimed at changing and developing the livelihoods of the local communities neighboring the coastal IBAs(Important Birding Areas), through biodervisty conservation Education
+There is no doubt Themba is aimed at changing and developing the livelihoods of the local communities neighboring the coastal IBAs(Important Birding Areas), through biodervisty conservation Education.

 Notes to read: